ffulm/firmware/README.md

 Included is Internet connectivity and a web interface.
 For the Mini Firmware 4mb flash and 16mb memory required.

 Note: The Mini Firmware extends only the Wifi-mesh network.
-There is no web interface, no client access point function and no connection to the internet over the wan interface possible.
+There is no web interface, no client access point function and no connection to the internet over the wan interface.

 To build the firmware you need a Unix console to enter commands into.
 Install dependencies for the build environment (Debian/Ubuntu):